anbrow-msft/OfficeDocs-Support/Office/Client/office-suite-issues/duplicate-service-listed.md

 -  For Office 2013, remove all of the subkeys under the following registry entry:

    HKEY_CURRENT_USER\Software\Microsoft\Office\15.0\Common\Research\Sources\\{88686849-2DD9-474D-9300-778E3336FA5D}\

+- For Office 2016 and later, remove all of the subkeys under the following registry entry:

+  HKEY_CURRENT_USER\Software\Microsoft\Office\16.0\Common\Research\Sources\\{88686849-2DD9-474D-9300-778E3336FA5D}

-- If you do not want to update the registry or you cannot update the registry, disable the service so that it does not appear in the list in the **Research**pane.
+- If you do not want to update the registry or you cannot update the registry, disable the service so that it does not appear in the list in the **Research** pane.
 To do this, click the **Research options** link at the bottom of the **Research** pane, and then click to clear the check box that is next to the service name.

 ### fix Issue 2

 If the Research pane is not showing any available services and research sites, make sure you are connected to the internet, and then follow these steps:

-- lick the Research options link at the bottom of the Research pane.
+- Click the Research options link at the bottom of the Research pane.
 - Select Update/Remove.
-- lick Update
+- Click Update
 - When the services have been updated, select Close.
-- lick the check box of the service name you want to add
+- Click the check box of the service name you want to add

+## fix Issue 3

+If you query services from the Microsoft Office Online Services provider and see "This service did not respond." in the **Research** pane try removing the regkey and subkeys for this key:

+HKEY_CURRENT_USER\Software\Microsoft\Office\16.0\Common\Research\Sources\\{88686849-2DD9-474D-9300-778E3336FA5D}

 ## Did this fix the problem?